alecbw/Find-Tweets-By-Keyword/README.md

 # Find-Tweets-By-Keyword

+[`Twint`](https://github.com/twintproject/twint) is an amazing library for scraping Twitter without worrying about Twitter auth or rate limits.
+It has a comprehensive CLI interface that I encourage you to go use if you want to explore your own specific use cases.

+This library in particular covers scraping for multiple keywords at once.

 ### \#1 - setup

-Next, we install the Pip manager for Python libraries and add the [`Twint`](https://github.com/twintproject/twint) library
+First, we install the Pip manager for Python libraries and add the [`Twint`](https://github.com/twintproject/twint) library
 ```bash
 pip install twint
 ```